Back

 Companies can face big fines for breaking RoHS rules.
 In 2014, Samsung was fined €8.15 million in Italy for RoHS violations.
 If a product doesn’t meet the standards, it might be recalled.

 Recalls can cost a lot of money.
-On average, recalling an electronics product costs about $11.71 million USD.
+On average, recalling an electronics product costs about $11.71 million USD per batch, not including the severe indirect costs like brand damage and loss of market access.
 This shows how important it is to keep supply chains open and track substances to avoid problems.

 Impact on Supply Chain Management